jtulach/leaflet4j/README.md

     # run on your **Android** device
     $ mvn -Pdlvkbrwsr package android:deploy android:run -Dandroid.sdk.path=...

+    # if you are on Mac OS X, run on your iPad simulator
+    $ mvn -Pibrwsr robovm:ipad-sim

 to see the application.
 Check Main.java to see the initialization which basically consists of:

     public static void onPageLoad(String... args) throws Exception {